Search results for

 Samsung Galaxy A25

-The Samsung Galaxy A34 5G offers great bang per buck, but if you live in the USA and don’t want to deal with importing it, there is another great option for you.
+Other Samsung devices offer great bang per buck, but here’s a great option if you want something affordable that is readily available in the USA.
 The Samsung Galaxy A25 5G is a very good budget camera phone for those on a tighter budget.
 It costs $300, and has that great Samsung look we know many of you love.

-The main camera comes with most of the bells and whistles.
-This includes a 50MP sensor, an f/1.8 aperture, a 0.64µm pixel size, PDAF, and OIS.
+The primary camera comes with most of the bells and whistles.
+This includes a high-megapixel 50MP sensor, an f/1.8 aperture, a 0.64µm pixel size, PDAF, and OIS.
 The secondary cameras feature 8MP and 2MP sensors.
+We didn’t think the secondary cameras were great, but it has a solid main camera.

 This is a pretty neat phone, overall.
 Specs include an Exynos 1280 processor and up to 8GB of RAM.
 The 6.5-inch screen is nicely sized, has a Full HD+ resolution, and keeps the 120Hz refresh rate.
 And you’ll also get a 5,000mAh battery.